It means that the genes are linked; it seeks to determine the frequency of recombination for a pair of genes.

 In general, organisms have many more genes than chromosomes.
 For example, we humans have about 19,000 genes on 23 chromosomes (present in two sets).

-Similarly, the humble fruit fly, a favorite subject of study for geneticists, has around 130,000 genes on 4 chromosomes (also present in two sets).
+Similarly, the humble fruit fly, a favorite subject of study for geneticists, has around 130,000 genes on four chromosomes (also present in two sets).

 The consequence?
-Each gene is not going to get its own chromosome, in fact, not even close.
-Quite a few genes will line up in a row on each chromosome, and some of them will be squashed close together.
+Each gene will not get its chromosome; in fact, not even close.
+Quite a few genes will line up in a row on each chromosome, and some will be squashed close together.

 Does this affect the way genes are inherited?

 In some cases, the answer is yes.
-Genes that are closely linked together on a chromosome will tend to “stick together,” and the versions (alleles) of those genes that are together on one chromosome will tend to be inherited as a pair most of the time.
+Genes that are closely linked together on a chromosome will tend to “stick together,” and the versions (alleles) of those genes on one chromosome will tend to be inherited as a pair most of the time.

 This phenomenon is called genetic linkage.
-When genes are linked, genetic crosses involving those genes will result in ratios of gametes (eggs and sperm) and offspring types that are not what we would predict from Mendel’s law of independent assortment.
+When genes are linked, genetic crosses involving those genes will result in ratios of gametes (eggs and sperm) and offspring types that we would not predict from Mendel’s law of independent assortment.

 What is the genetic link?

-When genes are on separate chromosomes, or widely separated on the same chromosomes, they are classified independently.
-That is, when genes go to gametes, the allele received by one gene does not affect the allele received by the other.
+When genes are on separate chromosomes or widely separated on identical chromosomes, they are classified independently.
+When genes go to gametes, the allele received by one gene does not affect the allele received by the other.

-In a double heterozygous organism (AaBb), it results in the formation of all possible types of gametes with equal or 25% frequency.
+In a double heterozygous organism (AaBb), it forms all possible types of gametes with equal or 25% frequency.

 Why is this the case?
 Genes on separate chromosomes are classified independently due to the random orientation of homologous chromosome pairs during meiosis.

-Homologous chromosomes are pairs of chromosomes that carry the same genes, but may have different alleles for those genes.
-One member of each homologous pair comes from the mother of an organism and the other from its father.
+Homologous chromosomes are pairs of chromosomes that carry the same genes but may have different alleles for those genes.
+One member of each homologous team comes from the mother of an organism and the other from its father.

-The homologues of each pair separate in the first stage of meiosis.
-In this process, which side the “dad” and “mom” chromosomes of each pair go is random.
-When we follow two genes, this results in four types of gametes that occur with the same frequency.
+The homologs of each pair separate in the first stage of meiosis.
+In this process, which side the “dad” and “mom” chromosomes of each pair go on is random.
+When we follow two genes, four types of gametes occur with the same frequency.

 When genes are on the same chromosome but widely separated, they are classified independently due to crossover (homologous recombination).
-This is a process that occurs early in meiosis, in which homologous chromosomes randomly exchange matching fragments.
+This process occurs early in meiosis, in which homologous chromosomes randomly exchange matching fragments.

-Crossing can bring new alleles together in combination on the same chromosome, causing them to enter the same gamete.
-When the genes are widely separated, the crossing occurs frequently enough that all types of gametes occur 25% frequently.
+The crossing can bring new alleles together on the same chromosome, causing them to enter the same gamete.
+When the genes are widely separated, the corner occurs frequently enough that all types of gametes occur 25% often.

 When genes are close together on the same chromosome, they still cross, but the result (in terms of the types of gametes produced) is different.

 Rather than classify independently, genes tend to “stick together” during meiosis.
-That is, the alleles of genes that are already together on a chromosome will tend to be passed as a unit to the gametes.
+The alleles of genes that are already together on a chromosome will tend to be passed as a unit to the gametes.
 In this case, the genes are linked.

 Rare types of gametes contain recombinant allele configurations, that is, ones that can only form if a recombination event (crossover) occurs between genes.